axisgroup/evaluation-toolkit/1. Following best practices/README.md

 ### Context matters

-++ rephrase
+Paraphrase+add attribution

-People need context and explanation to understand new and unfamiliar events.
+> People need context and explanation to understand new and unfamiliar events.
 Providing data without text, labels, or instruction is the difference between a chef presenting a gourmet meal and fishmonger throwing a mackerel at your head.
 Letting the data speak for itself can be a recipe for misinterpretation and confusion.
+>

 ### Flexibility